 Trans-Mongolian Railway

-The Trans-Mongolian Railway (Mongolian: Транс-Монголын төмөр зам, Trans-Mongolyn tömör zam) links Ulan-Ude on the Trans-Siberian Railway in Buryatia, Russia, with Jining in Inner Mongolia, China, via Ulaanbaatar, the capital of Mongolia.
-It was completed in 1956 and runs from northwest to southeast, with major stations at Naushki/Sükhbaatar on the Russian border, Darkhan, Ulaanbaatar, Choir, Sainshand, and Zamyn-Üüd/Erenhot on the Chinese border (where the railway changes from single-track to double-track, and the gauge changes from 1,520 mm (4 ft 11+2732 in) Russian gauge to 1,435 mm (4 ft 8+12 in) standard gauge).
-There are important branch lines to Erdenet and Baganuur.
+The Trans-Mongolian Railway (Mongolian: Транс-Монголын төмөр зам, Trans-Mongolyn tömör zam) connects Ulan-Ude on the Trans-Siberian Railway in Buryatia, Russia, with Ulanqab in Inner Mongolia, China, via Ulaanbaatar, the capital of Mongolia.
+It was completed in 1956, and runs from northwest to southeast with major stations at Naushki/Sükhbaatar on the Russian border, Darkhan, Züünkharaa, Choir, Sainshand, and Zamyn-Üüd/Erenhot on the Chinese border, where the railway changes from single-track to double-track and its gauge changes from 1,520 mm Russian gauge to 1,435 mm standard gauge.
+The railway also has important branch lines to Erdenet and Baganuur.

 Photographies by: